 You may not have to hire an attorney, but I would at least speak with one before going too far down the road with any insurance companies.
 Once a settlement is signed, it is unlikely that either you or your child will ever be able to recover any additional funds - no matter how significant the future problems may be.
 That is why it is critical that all past, present, and future damages are taken into account, and that all potential defendants are identified.

-My law firm, which represents children in just about every corner of South Carolina, will treat your family like our own while also working to secure full justice.
+My law firm, which represents children in just about every corner of South Carolina and beyond, will treat your family like our own while also working to secure full justice.
 There is no cost involved in reaching out to me and getting guidance.
 You can contact us through our live chat feature, by way of our contact form, or by calling our office number right here on the website.